China says Xi-Trump phone call 'extremely positive'

 Trump said earlier on Twitter that he and Xi had a "very good" conversation.

-A foreign ministry spokesman, Lu Kang, said, "I agree, this phone conversation was an extremely positive phone conversation."
+"I agree, this phone conversation was an extremely positive phone conversation," Lu said at a regular briefing.

+Trump has imposed penalty tariffs of up to 25 percent on $250 billion of Chinese goods in a dispute over Beijing's plans for state-led development of technology industries.
+Washington, Europe and other trading partners say those violate China's market-opening obligations and some American officials worry they might erode U.S. industrial leadership.

+Trump said he and Xi plan to meet during a gathering of the Group of 20 major economies this month in Argentina.